Cooking everything in your food truck can be a problem, and prepping everything at home probably isn’t ideal.

 What is a Commissary Kitchen?

-A commissary kitchen is a place where food service companies can go to prepare and store their food.
+A commissary kitchen or a shared-use kitchen is a place where food service companies can go to prepare and store their food.
 Commissary kitchens come fully prepped with all the equipment that you could require to prepare your food.
 Of course, there are some that have more and better equipment, but usually, these come at a higher price.

 Types of Commissary Kitchens

 There are four different types of commissary kitchens.
 All of these options stand up to food standards so choosing the right one comes down to your needs and wallet.